New beetle species found pristinely preserved in fossilized dropping of dinosaur ancestor

-Category: Climate Hits: 2Fossilized feces are common finds at paleontological dig sites and might actually contain hidden treasures.
+Category: Climate Hits: 3Fossilized feces are common finds at paleontological dig sites and might actually contain hidden treasures.
 By scanning fossilized dung assigned to a close dinosaur relative from the Triassic period, scientists discovered a 230-million-year-old beetle species, representing a new family of beetles, previously unknown to science.
 The beetles were preserved in a 3D state with their legs and antennae fully intact.

 Read more https://www.sciencedaily.com/releases/2021/06/210630115403.htm